-Some other studies have proposed wholistic methods which directly generate the final forecasts.
+Some other studies have proposed holistic methods which directly generate the final forecasts.
 Kuo (2001) used Fuzzy Neural Network models to forecast product sales of daily milk in convenience stores.
 However, their models have been evaluated based on a very limited number of products.
 Gür Ali et al. (2009) proposed the regression tree method and the support vector regression (SVR) method to forecast retailer product sales for the non-perishable food categories at SKU level.
 Their methods incorporate variables constructed based on statistical measures of past information (e.g., the sales, prices, and promotions) of the focal product and have overall superior forecasting performance.
-Their methods get beaten by the Base-lift method for the time periods when the focal product is not being promoted.
+Their methods do not perform better than the Base-lift method for the time period when the focal product is not being promoted.
 One of the limitations for their methods is that they overlook the effect of competitive promotions on the sales of the focal product.
 Divakar, Ratchford, and Shankar (2005) proposed the CHAN4CAST method to forecast product volume sales for beverage manufacturers.
-Their method incorporates the promotional information of a small number of known competitors of the focal product (e.g., the main competitors, Coca versus Pepsi).
-Their method, however, is not applicable for retailers where there are hundreds of competitive products.
+Their method incorporates the promotional information for a small number of known competitors of the focal product (e.g., the main competitors, Coca versus Pepsi).
+Their method, however, is not applicable to retailers where there are hundreds of competitive products.
 Huang et al. (2014) proposed two-stage Autoregressive Distributed Lag (ADL) methods to forecast retailer product sales at SKU level, which is the first to account for the competitive promotional information for the whole product category where there is a large number of competitive products.
 They initially implemented a variable selection procedure to identify the most important variables for the competitive activities within the product category.
 Then they specified the ADL models following a general-to-specific modeling strategy based on these selected variables.
-Their methods have superior forecasting performance for five grocery categories such as Bottled Juice, Soft Drinks, and Bath Soap, etc. However, their methods specify the models relying on human expertise and thus do not directly meet the need of automatic modelling which is essential by today’s retailers.
+Their methods have superior forecasting performance for five grocery categories such as Bottled Juice, Soft Drinks, and Bath Soap, etc. However, their methods specify the models relying on the intervention by human expertise and thus do not directly meet the need for automatic modeling which is essential by today’s retailers.
 Ma et al. (2016) proposed three-stage ADL methods which further integrate the promotional information not only from the same product category but also from other related product categories.
 Their methods are extensions of those in Huang et al. (2014) and also benefit from an automatic model specification procedure.
 Their methods outperform the Base-lift benchmark model for 15 food product categories.
 These studies suggest that promotional information are valuable in forecasting retailer product sales, and evidence shows that modern commercial software has also started to integrate promotional information (Fildes, Ma, et al., 2018).
-However, all the studies described here assume constant effects of the marketing activities.
+However, all the studies described here assume the constant effects of the marketing activities.

-2.2 The effect of marketing activities may change over time
+2.2 The changing effect of marketing activities